-Question III.3: List of similar projects carried out during the last three years, 2014-2017
+List of similar actions carried out during the last three years, 2014-2017

-Give an overview of similar projects your organisation carried out during the last three years.
+Please provide an overview of similar projects your organisation carried out during the last three years.
 The purpose of this question is to avoid double funding of similar or identical activities.
 It also enables the Commission to assess your operational capacity to carry out the action you propose.